Leonard226/Convolutional-Neural-Network-with-Dropout-Batch-Normalization-Pooling-for-Image-Classification/README.md

 # Convolutional Neural Network w/ Dropout, Batch Normalization, Pooling for Image Classification
-## MNIST Image Classification using a Convolutional Neural Network (CNN)

 #### Overview

 This project implements a **Convolutional Neural Network (CNN)** for image classification on the MNIST dataset.
 The network classifies handwritten digits (0–9) with an accuracy of 99% on the training data, leveraging advanced deep learning techniques in **PyTorch**.